Just where are the cheapest places to live in the UK? Will London ever be an affordable place to buy a home?

 Where are the most expensive places to buy a home?

-Cambridge, Oxford and London hold the top three spots in our table of the least affordable places to buy a home in the UK
+Cambridge, Oxford and London hold the top three spots in our table of the least affordable places to buy a home in the UK.
+Many commuter towns for London are also very expensive, due to their proximity to the capital.

 If you live down South, then this probably won’t come as a big shock to you.